dojo4/policy/hr.md

 * Participate in established dojo4 processes; work to improve them if they need improvement.
 Some of these are status emails, Flowdock, Redmine, standups, and Github. (see Communications & Ops for Contractors)
 * Always send a status email to status@dojo4.com (see Status Emails) on every day that you are putting in time on a dojo4 project.
 * Standups (see Daily standup and Friday standup) are *not* mandatory but provide a nice cadence to the workday and are a helpful way of touching base with the rest of the dojo4 team.
 If you are remote, you can join at https://plus.google.com/hangouts/_/dojo4.com/standup?authuser=0.
-* Always keep transparency of process and production as a rule of thumb.
+* Always keep transparency of process and repeatablility production as a rule of thumb.
 If you disappeared, your work should not disappear with you- i.e. make sure it is in Redmine & Github, not in email, unshared Google docs or any other non-transparent format.
 * Be available instantly when you are working (by smartphone, IM, and Flowdock).
 * Try to make everyone’s job easier and more fun.
 Take things off of your coworker’s plates.
 Smile.
 * Be generous with your help.